nya3jp/tast/docs/writing_tests.md

 This feature is for internal developers, who has access to `tast-tests-private` package.

-#### What is it

-This feature allows you to store secret key/value pairs in a private repository, and use them from public tests.
+Secret variables allow you to store secret key/value pairs in a private repository, and use them from public tests.
+For example, you can store secret GAIA credentails in a private repository and have public tests accessing them.

-For example, tests no longer have to be private just because they access secret GAIA credentials.

-#### How to do it

-Let `foo.Bar` be the test which should access secret username and password.
+For explanation, let `foo.Bar` be a test need access to secret username and password.

 If the variables are only used from the test, create the file `tast-tests-private/vars/foo.Bar.yaml` with the contents:

 ```Yaml
 foo.Bar.user: someone@something.com